Cretan Sisterhood of New York Hosts Scholarship Awards Gala - The National Herald

 Markakis referred to the history of the Brotherhood, whose purpose, as she said, was and remains the same: “To bring together all Cretan women and pass on to the new generations the legacy, culture, and the desire to help those in need.”
 She noted that “the members work harmoniously and give their all to fulfill our goals.”

-Gary Ahladianakis, Governor of Region 2 of the Pancretan Association of America, thanked all the sponsors and donors of the scholarships, congratulated the students, and wished the Sisterhood every progress and success in the future.
+Gary Achladianakis, Governor of Region 2 of the Pancretan Association of America, thanked all the sponsors and donors of the scholarships, congratulated the students, and wished the Brotherhood every progress and success in the future.

-The executive director, Irini Peros, praised the work of the Sisterhood, which, as she said, serves as a model for all.
+Executive Director Irene Peros also praised the work of the Sisterhood, which, as she said, serves as a model for the Community.

 The scholarships were awarded – the names here are transliterated from Greek to English – to Alexandra Tsamas, Theano Liodakis, Christina Papadakis, William Elias Pitsoulis, Alexander Vasilis Stratis, Bernardo B.